On the Equivalence of Zero-Sum Games and Conic Programs: Introduction

-In the second part of this paper, we prove that the minimax theorem for bases of convex cones ``almost always" implies strong duality of conic linear programming, i.e., we show that the two theorems are \textit{almost equivalent} (Theorem \ref{th:4.1}).
-For this direction of the equivalence, a number of difficulties immediately arise when transitioning from $\mathbb{R}^n$ to any Banach space: First and foremost, one now has to deal with abstract linear operators instead of real matrices.
+In the second main part of this paper, we show that the minimax theorem for bases of convex cones ``almost always" proves strong duality of conic linear programming, that is, we show that the two theorems are \textit{almost equivalent} (Theorem \ref{th:4.1}).
+For this direction of the equivalence, two major difficulties immediately arise when transitioning from $\mathbb{R}^n$ to any Banach space, both of which indicate that the methods previously used by both Adler \cite{adler2013equivalence} and von Stengel \cite{von2024zero} are no longer applicable: First and foremost, one now has to deal with abstract linear operators instead of real matrices.
 Therefore, a constructive proof of the Theorem of Tucker by Gordan's Theorem, as one was given by Adler \cite[Theorem 13]{adler2013equivalence} and a different one later on by von Stengel \cite[Theorem 6]{von2024zero} in the case of $\mathbb{R}^n$, is not possible in more general strategy spaces.
-In addition, it is known that, given a primal-dual pair of conic linear programming problems other than LP, feasibility alone is often inadequate for strong duality to hold, even in finite-dimensional spaces (see, e.g., \cite{wolkowicz2012handbook}).
+Second, it is known that, given a primal-dual pair of conic linear programs other than LP, feasibility alone is often inadequate for strong duality to hold, even in finite-dimensional Euclidean spaces (see, e.g., \cite[Example 4.1.2]{wolkowicz2012handbook}).
 As a consequence, the famous Lemma of Farkas \cite[Proposition 1]{von2024zero}, which plays a significant role in the two aforementioned works, cannot guarantee a zero duality gap in the case where the problems \hyperlink{primal}{$(P)$} and \hyperlink{dual}{$(D)$} do not represent a dual pair of LPs, unless additional assumptions are made (Craven and Koliha \cite{craven1977generalizations}).
-To overcome these issues, we take a different approach and study two cases regarding the value of the game ($v\neq0$ and $v=0$).
-First, we show that the minimax theorem for bases is equivalent to a strong generalized version of Ville's theorem \cite{ville1938theorie} when the game value is non-zero (Lemma \ref{lem:4.2}).
-This result directly implies strict feasibility, which is sufficient for strong duality between \hyperlink{primal}{$(P)$} and \hyperlink{dual}{$(D)$} to hold (see Proposition \ref{prop:2.1}).
-We then give a complete characterization of strict feasibility for both \hyperlink{primal}{$(P)$} and \hyperlink{dual}{$(D)$}, when the game value is equal to zero (Lemma \ref{lem:4.3}).
-In contrast to Dantzig's initial characterization, the term ``almost" in the almost equivalence is then justified by the fact that there exists a particular case, when the value of the game is equal to zero, where neither of the problems \hyperlink{primal}{$(P)$} and \hyperlink{dual}{$(D)$} is strictly feasible, the complementary conditions fail, and a non-zero duality gap exists.
-In fact, we construct an example which illustrates this ``pathology" (Example \ref{ex:4.4}), and we show that the ``true" equivalence between two-player zero-sum games and conic linear programming problems (in the sense that one theorem always implies the other) does not in general hold, not even in finite-dimensional Euclidean spaces.
-The fact that the ``true" equivalence between the minimax theorem and strong duality does not hold in more general strategy spaces should not be surprising: While it is shown here that the minimax relation (\ref{eq:1.3}) always holds in reflexive Banach spaces, it is widely known in the literature that strong duality between \hyperlink{primal}{$(P)$} and \hyperlink{dual}{$(D)$}, when these no longer take the form of linear programs, might fail, for instance when these are semidefinite programs (see \cite{wolkowicz2012handbook}).
-One of our main contributions is the identification of the aforementioned unique case where things might go wrong for both the primal and dual problem, and which solely relies on information regarding the value of the game and on simple geometrical characteristics of the optimal strategies of the players.
-Moreover, we show that a theorem of the alternative, which can be understood as a natural generalization of Ville's Theorem \cite{ville1938theorie}, is equivalent to the minimax theorem for bases of convex cones (Theorem \ref{th:4.5}).
-This equivalence is important for two reasons.
-First, it implies that a different proof for Theorem 3.1 can be given, one which does not use strong duality, but which instead relies on separating hyperplane theorems (see \cite{doi:10.1080/02331938908843428, yang2000theorems}).
-Second, it verifies the fact that the minimax theorem does not always imply strong duality: This theorem of the alternative does not always guarantee a zero duality gap for \hyperlink{primaldual}{$\{(P),(D)\}$}, in comparison to the Theorem of Ville \cite{ville1938theorie} which does so for a pair of LPs (see \cite{adler2013equivalence, von2024zero}).